-- B. Petroleum Engineering and Geology & Geophysics - 1.
-Key Points from Review Committee: The committee clearly communicated that there are strong feelings by both the Department of Petroleum Engineering (PETE) and the Department of Geology & Geophysics (G&G) that a consolidation of the departments would not be in the best interests of either program.
+B. Petroleum Engineering and Geology & Geophysics

+1. Key Points from Review Committee: The committee clearly communicated that there are strong feelings by both the Department of Petroleum Engineering (PETE) and the Department of Geology & Geophysics (G&G) that a consolidation of the departments would not be in the best interests of either program.
 Both programs feel strongly about keeping their own identity and autonomy.
 G&G faculty are focused on earth science and PETE faculty on sustainable extraction of energy and water.
 Both programs are concerned that their impressive national rankings would be compromised by a consolidation.
-There are no apparent efficiencies or synergisms in degree programs and no meaningful budget savings that would be realized by a consolidation. - 2.
-Provost's Recommendation: I recommend that the Department of Geology and Geophysics move to the college of Engineering and Physical Sciences and the two departments remain autonomous within the new College of Engineering and Physical Sciences. - C. Computer Science and Electrical & Computer Engineering - 1.
-Key Points from Review Committee: The committee recommends, with reservations the reorganization of the Department of Electrical & Computer Engineering with the current department of Computer Science to a new Department of Electrical Engineering and Computer Science.
+There are no apparent efficiencies or synergisms in degree programs and no meaningful budget savings that would be realized by a consolidation.

+Provost's Recommendation: I recommend that the Department of Geology and Geophysics move to the college of Engineering and Physical Sciences and the two departments remain autonomous within the new College of Engineering and Physical Sciences.

+C. Computer Science and Electrical & Computer Engineering

+1. Key Points from Review Committee: The committee recommends, with reservations the reorganization of the Department of Electrical & Computer Engineering with the current department of Computer Science to a new Department of Electrical Engineering and Computer Science.
 The committee recommends the formation of an ad hoc committee to address the reservations.
 The committee recognized several benefits including improved administrative efficiencies, improvements to undergraduate and graduate degree programs (including a common freshman sequence for all undergraduate majors), efficiencies in hiring faculty, and increased opportunities for research collaborations and funding.
 The committee recommends hiring nine additional tenure-track faculty, four non-tenure-track faculty, nine additional technical staff, and 33 additional GTA lines over a five-year period and has identified major areas of research expertise that need to be addressed.
-The committee also noted that additional temporary instructional faculty will be needed in order to meet instructional demands in AY 2022-23. - 2.
-Provost's Recommendation: I appreciate the thoughtful, thorough, and forwardlooking report prepared by the committee.
+The committee also noted that additional temporary instructional faculty will be needed in order to meet instructional demands in AY 2022-23.

+2. Provost's Recommendation: I appreciate the thoughtful, thorough, and forward-looking report prepared by the committee.
 I recommend proceeding with the consolidation of the two departments.
 I appreciate the plans for revisiting undergraduate and graduate curricula and the identification of major research areas that need to be addressed.
+It is understood that investments in faculty, staff, and Graduate Teaching Assistants s will be needed in order to realize research and educational goals for the new department, but no such commitments can be made at this time.

+I recommend moving ahead aggressively with the merger of these departments.
+I also recommend initiating a national search for a new department head of the newly merged department ASAP.

-It is understood that investments in faculty, staff, and GTAs will be needed in order to realize research and educational goals for the new department, but no such commitments can be made at this time. - D. Physics/Astronomy and Atmospheric Science - Key Points from Review Committee: The committee recommends the consolidation of the current Departments of Physics & Astronomy (P&A) and Atmospheric Science (AS) into a single department in the new College of Engineering and Physical Sciences to be led by a single department head.
+D. Physics/Astronomy and Atmospheric Science

+1. Key Points from Review Committee: The committee recommends the consolidation of the current Departments of Physics & Astronomy (P&A) and Atmospheric Science (AS) into a single department in the new College of Engineering and Physical Sciences to be led by a single department head.
 The committee identified research benefits that include a strong linkage to the proposed School of Computing and an enhanced pipeline of students to the graduate-only Atmospheric Science program.
 Educational benefits include the opportunity to launch a variety of BS/MS programs, broad overlap in teaching expertise among P&A and AS faculty, and the contribution of AS graduate students to the teaching needs of P&A.